 It’s as easy as emailing your predecessor or someone who has a similar job at the same organization, yet so few people do it before they interview.

 I’ve struck gold with this technique.

 Here’s an example of an email in action.

 My name is Sarah Smith.
 I’m interviewing for a job as an analyst at Deloitte.
 I found your email on the website, and I figured it couldn’t hurt to send you a quick note.
 [Always let them know where you found their email address]

 I want to learn more about data and research at Deloitte.
-I have a background in web development with experience in php and Python.
+My background is in web development with experience in php and Python.
 I’m wondering what projects you work on day-to-day right now and how you like working at Deloitte?